 A brush gets into all the areas a roller can’t reach, such as underneath flashings and ridge sections.

-Pro Tip: If the roof is flat, you can use a soft yard brush to quickly spread the paint across the surface.
+Pro Tip: If the roof is flat, use a soft yard brush to spread the paint across the surface quickly.

 The most effective method is to use a paint spray gun.
 There are two types of spray, air and airless.
 In simple terms, air sprays need a compressor, which can be heavy and bulky – not something you would want to haul up onto a roof.